Tox1k/graph-my-lab/README.md

 example:
 ![Example 1](/examples/example_1.png)

-Every time that you refresh the page the layout is different, you can even moove freely each node of the board.
+Every time that you refresh the page the layout is different, you can even move freely each node of the board.

 Enjoy :)